smitt14ua/sqf-formatter/README.md

 - Click the `Right Mouse Button (RMB)` on your code and select **Format document**
 - Select code, click the `RMB` and select **Format Selection** or press `Ctrl + K` and `Ctrl + F`

-*Hotkeys may be different depending on your settings.
+*Hotkeys may be different depending on your settings*